Tpande123/FDI-Case-Study-using-Tableau/README.md

 ## Introduction: -

-Performing analysis of FDI data of India from 2000 to 2017 using Tableau and answering some of the questions asked in this case study.
+Performing analysis of FDI data of India from 2000 to 2017 using Tableau and answering the questions asked in this case study.
 The following steps are performed here ->

 1.)
 Importing the Data in Tableau from the file - FDI Case Study.xlsx.